This page was updated on 15 September 2022. To view changes, please see page updates

 Child sexual abuse is often surrounded by secrecy.
 Relationship dynamics can be characterised by the misuse of power and control and often involves coercive behaviour or threats to harm the child, parent, family or others (including pets).

-Children are most often sexually abused by someone known to them, including parents, parental partners/step parents, siblings, immediate extended family and friends (Tarczon & Quadara, 2012).
-Patterns of disclosure are often impacted by family relationships where a child may feel a sense of loyalty to the alleged abuser, may have fears around not being believed or being rejected or removed from their family.
+Children are most often sexually abused by someone known to them, including parents, parental partners/step-parents, siblings, immediate extended family and friends or peers (Quadara et al, 2015).
+Patterns of disclosure are often impacted by family relationships where a child may feel a sense of loyalty to the alleged abuser, may have fears around not being believed, being rejected or removed from their family.
 Child sexual abuse often occurs within the context of neglect or a lack of parent/carer supervision.

 There is growing evidence of the presence of domestic and family violence in child sexual abuse cases and vice versa.
-This may be due to the misuse of power and control, with secrecy and coercion being present both in the dynamics of domestic and family violence and sexual abuse (Tomison, 2000).
+This may be due to the misuse of power and control, with secrecy and coercion being present both in the dynamics of domestic and family violence and sexual abuse (Quadara et al, 2015).

 Version historyBack to top